rpbouman/huey/README.md

 ![image](https://github.com/user-attachments/assets/4bed7810-74e9-4080-a6b5-dda478501870)

-If the datasource is built on a URL, Huey will attempt to access it directly.
+If the datasource uses an URL as datasource, Huey will attempt to access it directly.
 If that succeeds, you won't be prompted to confirm: Huey will simply load the remote datasource and restore the query.

 ### Undo & Redo